Ibrahimjnr10/British-airways-forage-Internship/README.md

 2. Length_of_stay
    the same as purchase leads, where the average value of length_of_stay from bookings that are not completed is higher than bookings that are completed

-so to solve the problem, I suggest to :
+so to solve the problem, Amongst my recommendation I suggest to :
 1. Providing attractive offers such as getting a higher discount if customer order before 30 days of flight.
 2. Provide rescheduling options to customers with a maximum deadline of 3 days before the flight.